lookwei/collocative-learning-4-IFE/README.md

 ## Further reading

 The collocative learning has also been used for ECG-base eating monitoring and image retrieval.
-See paper below if you're interested.
+See papers below if you're interested.

 [1] X. -L. Zhang, Z. -Q. Yang; D. -M. Jiang et al., "Cardiac Evidence Mining for Eating Monitoring using Collocative Electrocardiogram Imagining," TechRxiv.
 Preprint. https://doi.org/10.36227/techrxiv.18093275.v2